D&D 5e Guide – How To Play A Barbarian

 Rippling thews, big axes– there’s a lot to love about Barbarians.
-But it takes more than brute strength to play a barbarian.
+But playing one takes more than brute strength.
 We’ll show you how.

-Barbarians are an iconic part of not only D&D but also Fantasy literature in general.
-After all, beginning with some of the foundational inspirations like Conan or Fafhrd, the warrior with big muscles and an even bigger weapon is a staple of adventure stories.
-With might and sometimes a bit of magic, a barbarian can be very rewarding to play in D&D.
+Barbarians are an iconic part of D&D– and fantasy literature in general.
+Beginning with some of the foundational inspirations, like Conan or Fafhrd, the warrior with big muscles and an even bigger weapon is a staple of adventure stories.

 The ability to draw on that extra power defines the barbarian.
 Subclasses typically change what your rage does and how it affects the world around you.

 But at the end of the day, activating your rage is going to be your go-to move.
 This is the class to pick if you want to play a hero that can endure when everything seems impossibly tough.

 If you want that, “now the real fight begins” moment, be a barbarian.